 Today's Children...
+Tomorrow's Leaders

-Tomorrow's Leaders Sustainable Agriculture: Using technology and resources to keep farms profitable, improve human lives, yet respect the environment.
+Sustainable Agriculture: Using technology and resources to keep farms profitable, improve human lives, yet respect the environment.

-Agriculture Feeds the World If you ate food today, you should thank a farmer!
+Agriculture Feeds the World

+If you ate food today, you should thank a farmer!
 Producing food to feed 7 billion people is no small task!
-Farmers understand that we need to use resources to produce food today without using up those resources, because we will need them to produce food in the future.
-While countries around the world will take one day, April 22, to celebrate an appreciation of our environment, everyday is Earth Day for farmers.
+Farmers understand that we need to use resources to produce food today without using up those resources.
+We will need those same rosources to produce food in the future.
+While countries around the world will take one day, April 22, to celebrate and appreciate our environment, everyday is Earth Day for farmers.

 This issue of Ag@School touches on two of the most important resources, soil and water.
 Every ecosystem on earth relies on soil.
-It is a complex layer teeming with life, where the atmosphere, water, sunlight, and the earth's crust mix and interact.
+It is a complex layer teeming with life.
+Soil is where the atmosphere, water, sunlight, and the earth's crust mix and interact.
 Almost all the biological activity in the soil takes place in the top one or two inches (called the topsoil).
 Water is essential for all life.
-To produce food for you to eat, farmers need water, either rain or water stored for irrigation.
+To produce food for you to eat, farmers need water, either rain or water stored for irriga-

 Farmers are able to grow more food on each acre by using science and technology.
-They choose improved seeds and plants and often test the soil before planting to determine its composition, pH (acidity or alkalinity), and balance of nutrients present.
+They choose improved seeds and plants and often test the soil before planting to determine the composition, pH (acidity or alkalinity), and balance of nutrients present.
 Results are used to determine the proper type and amount of fertilizer to apply for the specific crop they are planting.
 Farmers also manage pests and use better equipment and techniques to increase production.
 This is high-yield agriculture.

-Farmers know and appreciate their land and advancements in science and technology have allowed farmers to be more efficient at using critical resources.
+Farmers know and appreciate their land and the advancements in science and technology which have allowed farmers to be more efficient at using critical resources.

-A VERY "FRUITFUL" STATE
+"Treat the earth well; we do not inherit the Earth from our Ancestors, we borrow it from our Children."
+Ancient Indian Proverb

+A Very "Fruitful" State

 WASHINGTON IS A TOP PRODUCER OF APPLES, PEARS, SWEET CHERRIES, RED RASPBERRIES AND CONCORD GRAPES.

 TREE FRUIT

-Washington produces 57% of all US apples, but accounts for 90% of all apples exported to other nations.
-Our slogan "The Best Apples on Earth" certainly describes Washington apples that are shipped to 60 countries around the world.
+Washington apples that are shipped to 60 countries around the world.
 We also produce nearly 48% of the pears grown in the US.
 Thanks to advancements in Controlled Atmosphere (CA) storage technology, fresh apples and pears are available to consumers nearly year-round.
 The three main tree fruit regions are the Wenatchee Valley, Columbia Basin and Yakima Valley.
 These areas are ideal because of the mild climate, dry growing season, good soils, and plentiful irrigation water from nearby rivers.